 Healing From Bitterness

-It was a process (and continues to be) for sure.
+Healing was a process (and continues to be) for sure.
 How gentle Jesus was with me!
 While I expected my hatred to turn his face away from me, I only felt his love.

 Satan was trying to use my abuse to harbor hate and pull me away from His love.
-But Jesus said no; she’s mine.
+But Jesus said no; she’s mine. ♥

 “No power in the sky above or in the earth below- indeed, nothing in all creation will ever be able to separate us from the love of God that is revealed in Christ Jesus our Lord.”
 Romans 8:39

-Jesus exchanged my distorted view of self-worth, safety, and trust with his own.
-He let me see myself as his beloved.
+Jesus exchanged my distorted view of self-worth, safety, and trust with His own.
+He let me see myself as His beloved.

 “I have loved you with an everlasting love.”
 Jeremiah 31:3 (NKJV.)

-•He showed me the truth of his love in a new way through words I had read previously many times:
+•Jesus showed me the truth of his love in a new way through words I had read previously many times:

 “Let God transform you into a new person by changing the way you think.
 Then you will learn to know God’s will for you, which is good and pleasing and perfect.”
 Romans 12:2 (NLT).

-•He gave me the insight to see my abuser with his vision.
-I saw the value he places on each human life he creates.
-He wants no one to perish.
+•He gave me the insight to see my abuser with His vision.
+I saw the value He places on my fellow human beings.

 “God is patient because he wants everyone to turn from sin and no one to be lost.”
 2 Peter 3:9 (CEV)